Updated January 2022.

 If you do take Social Security early, you pay a price.
 They ding your FRA-payout by about a third.
 So, if your regular benefit at FRA would be $1,000, then your age-62 benefit would only be $700.

 Taking Social Security early doesn’t mean you have to stop working.
-But a portion of your benefits may be deducted.
-The income limit for workers under 65 who collect Social Security benefits is $18,960.
-The deduction is $1.00 for every $2.00 you earn over that limit.
+But a portion of your benefits may be reduced.
+The income limit for workers under 65 who collect Social Security benefits is $19,560.
+The reduction is $1.00 for every $2.00 you earn over that limit.

 That ends when you reach FRA.
-At that point, you get to keep your full benefit, no matter how much money you earn.
+At that point, you’re eligible for your full benefit, no matter how much money you earn.
+That doesn’t mean you get to keep all of it.
+Your benefits add to your taxable income.

 If you’re patient and wait to collect benefits beyond FRA, you get a little bonus.
 Your benefit increases every year until you reach age 70.
 Waiting increases your benefits by about a third of what they would have been at FRA.